 Kenwood, in a fit of mischief, saw this as 'a unique opportunity'.
 He disregarded the sewage, sat down and 'let go'.

-He emerged five minutes later, washed his hands, and left, sparing not a single, solitary thought for the toilet cleaner, Ada Crompton, 71.
+He emerged five minutes later, washed his hands, and left, sparing not a single, solitary thought for the toilet cleaner who had just arrived for work, Ada Crompton, 71.